Maria Salviati: Portrait of Maria Salviati with Giulia de' Medici

 In the portrait called "Maria Salviati with Giulia de' Medici", there are many theories on who the portrait portrays.
 However, the almost universally accepted portrait is the one depicted by Pontormo in 1543-1544.
 The different theories arise from the overpainting of the portrait as well as the views of different sellers.

 At the end of the nineteenth century, the work was attributed to Piombo where the portrait looked different by the child being taken out and the single women identified as being Vittoria Colonna.
-In 1937, the overpaint done by Piombo was removed, revealing the child where Edward S. King (1940) believed the child to be a boy publishing it as the work of Maria Salviati and Her Son Cosimo.
-Others came forward disagreeing with the sex of the child based on the King's argument.
+In 1937, the overpainting by Piombo was removed, revealing the child where Edward S. King (1940) misinterpreted the child to be a boy, publishing it as the portrait of Maria Salviati and Her Son Cosimo.
+Others came forward disagreeing with the gender of the child asserted in King's argument.
 It was not until 1992, where Gabrielle Langdon proposed the painting of the child to not only be a girl, but Giulia de' Medici.
 He was able to discover this based on the different attributes the painting held.
-He pointed out that the child was under the age of 7, the connection between the bare throat of Maria's and the child is strong showing femininity, as well as being shown as vulnerable under the protection of Maria Salviati.
+He pointed out that the child was under the age of seven, the connection between the bare throat of Maria's and the child is strong showing femininity, as well as being shown as vulnerable under the protection of Maria Salviati.

 Influence on medicine

 Maria Salviati had an influence on medicine that is not as pronounced as other aspects of her life.
-Her influence with medicine is expressed in daily care routine and critical decision making which brought her into contact with many different professionals of medicine.
-The beginning of her interaction with medicine took place in the 1530-1540's as a household healer.
+Her influence with medicine is expressed in daily care routine and critical decision making that brought her into contact with many different professionals of medicine.
+The beginning of her interaction with medicine took place in the 1530-1540s as a household healer.
 Her familiarities arose in remedies and health regimens which left impacts on pharmacy, pediatrics, and local healing.
 It was believed that Maria Salviati, with her social standing, had access to information that promoted health literacy such as manuscripts.
 Most of them being handwritten recipe books that provided a basis for medical authority for women in order to navigate problems and pharmaceutical practices.
 One of the more significant recipe books believed to be in Salviati's hand was an Italian recipe book compiled by Caterina Sforza (1463–1509), her mother-in-law.
 Part of the book contained recipes for powders and pills to cure fever, elixirs to strengthen the body, and concoctions to help with infection.
 With this underlying knowledge of remedies, Salviati was able to experiment and develop a "secrete" remedy for intestinal worms which were found mostly in children.

 Maria Salviati's influence in medicine abundant with pediatrics.
 With her medical knowledge, she partook in overseeing practices with Wet nursing and the selection process, which was uncommon at the time, for the Medici ducal couple's offspring.
 Over the years, she continued to oversee the Medici children with their health statuses mainly through Humorism reasoning and influences of celestial bodies.